VCCT-WEDE5020-2025-G1/ST10478487_WEDE5020_POE_P1/README.md

  * * • Event highlights to promote community activities
  * • Integrated social media for wider reach
  * • Contact options including newsletter subscription
+ * Fully responsive design with breakpoints for mobile,tablet and desktop
+ * High-quality images integrated throughout the site

  * Purpose:
  * The website is designed to improve customer engagement,